http://www.dvdbeaver.com/film/direct-chair/mann.htm

 Audio is given in a fairly strong 5.1 track with optional English (CC) or Spanish subtitles.

 There is a commentary with William Bronston (Samuel's Son) and biographer Neal Rosendorf.
-It extols the film beyond its merits in my opinion with specific emphasis on Sam Bronston and I wasn't that keen on listening.
 Also on disc one are some vintage radio promo interviews, text filmographies and some still galleries (posters, behind-the-scenes etc.)

 There is also a souvenir program, comic book reproduction and some postcard-like stills( 6 or 7) from the film in a handsome custom case.